Is FrancSwiss a scam?

 The buzz is that even actors like Raymart Santiago and Claudine Barretto and TV broadcaster Korina Sanchez have “invested” in the program.
 With a 4.5% promised return per day, who could resist this kind of offer?

 Without a doubt, hundreds of investors have already made big profits during the past months.
 But would thousands cry and wail once the program is gone and has stopped paying?

 First, let’s understand what an HYIP is.
 HYIP stands for High-Yield Investment Programs, supposed investment programs that offer high returns with a corresponding high level of risk.
 These programs promise a return so high even the best investment banking companies would not dare offer.

 But HYIPs disappear so quickly and, in most cases, do so without a trace.
-One day the site’s up and the program’s paying, but the next day you access the site and get a “Page Not Displayed” error and then you stop receiving payments from them.
-You cannot run after the owners because, in the first place, you do not know who they are or where they live.
+One day the site’s up and the program’s paying, but the next day you get a “Page Not Displayed” error when accessing the site.
+Payments from the program would have also stopped by then.
+You cannot run after the program owners because, in the first place, you don’t know who they are or where they live.
 The names and addresses, if ever given, are usually fake.

 So Is FrancSwiss a scam?
 Not yet, but it will be.
 Soon.

 Don’t be a victim.
 Don’t fall for these scams.

 - What type of HYIP investor are you?

 - List of popular Investment Scams in the past